Blog

 Alachua County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is February 23 and first fall frost is November 27.

-Alachua County County sits in USDA Zone 9a.
+Alachua County sits in USDA Zone 9a.
 Calendula grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Calendula grow in Alachua County County's climate?
+Can Calendula grow in Alachua County's climate?

 🌱